github commit notifier.

 }

-every character in commit messages needs escaping. miss one and telegram rejects the entire message. this function handles all of them.
+every character in commit messages needs escaping - miss one and telegram rejects the whole message.

-keeping it reusable was key. the workflow accepts secrets and can be called from any repository:
+i wanted it to be reusable across repos, so the workflow accepts secrets and can be called from anywhere:

 on: